This FREE program and the application is open to licensed New Mexico businesses whose products fall into at least one of the following categories:

 - Click Apply Online, below to get started.

-The New Mexico Tourism Department reserves the right to deny participation in the True Certified Program for any reason including non-compliance with any local, state or federal laws.
+The New Mexico Tourism Department reserves the right to deny participation in the New Mexico True Certified Program for any reason including non-compliance with any local, state or federal laws.

 *The New Mexico Tourism Department does not verify the source of products for its 100% Made In certification.
 While all ingredients for participation in the 100% Made In category are not required to be sourced from New Mexico, all products containing chile are subject to the requirements of the New Mexico Chile Advertising Act (NMSA 1978, §§21-11-1 to -5, as amended).
 The requirements of the Act may be met by complying with NMDA rules, and/or certification by the New Mexico Chile Association through its New Mexico Certified Chile® program, or other valid source verification entity.
-The New Mexico Tourism Department reserves the right to deny participation in the True Certified Program for reasons that include non-compliance with the Act.
+The New Mexico Tourism Department reserves the right to deny participation in the New Mexico True Certified Program for any reason including non-compliance with the Act.